scipion-em/docs/docs/user/tutorials/modelBuilding/ModelAngelo/index.rst

 ==========================================

 ModelAngelo is an automatic model building program for cryo-EM maps (:cite:p:`jamali2023modelangelo`).
-In this tutorial we show how to generate ModelAngelo models with or without using a sequence as input for a 3D density map.
-We use the *Scipion* framework and the approach described in the `PHENIX  <https://phenix-online.org/documentation/reference/alphafold.html>`_ web site
+In this tutorial we show how to generate ModelAngelo models, with or without using a sequence as input, for a 3D density map using the
+*Scipion* framework.

-* Get the initial ModelAngelo model
+* Get ModelAngelo initial models
+* Compare initial models with already traced models

 Contents